If you’d like to make passive income with affiliate marketing, this post is going to become your go-to guide.

-- The affiliate includes the link in their blog content and/or subscriber emails and invites readers to click it to find out more.
+- The affiliate includes the link in their blog post and/or via their email marketing efforts and invites readers to click it to find out more.

-- When a potential buyer clicks on the link to visit the merchant’s site, a cookie identifying the affiliate is placed on their computer.
+- When a potential buyer clicks on the link to visit the affiliate partner’s site, a cookie identifying the affiliate is placed on the website visitor’s computer.
 The cookie ensures that the publisher is credited with the referral sale even if it occurs days or even weeks later.